ablwr/ablwr.github.io/_posts/2016-09-22-facing-fear-first.markdown

 date: 2016-09-22 22:56:37 -0400
 ---

 Note well: I wrote this over a year ago and forgot to post it.
 Here it is, right in time for it to not be near graduation-time whatsoever.
-But also here it is, on the internet for whenever you need it.
+But also here it is, a preparing-you-for-your-job-hunt pep talk on the internet for whenever you need it.

 # Hello.